pip-services/pip-services-docs/content/en/python/components/auth/credential_params.md

 #### get_store_key
 Gets the key to retrieve these credentials from [ICredentialStore](../icredential_store).
-If this key is null, than all parameters are already present.
+If this key is None, than all parameters are already present.

 > get_store_key(): str